MediaArea/MediaAreaXml/DataDictionary.md

 The MediaTrace Data Dictionary offers documentation and definitions for the MediaTrace XML format.
 MediaTrace XML is a document which itemizes and describes parts of a digital in a way that allows for a highly comprehensive index of a file.
 MediaTrace XML is supported as an export document by MediaArea utilities, particularly [MediaInfo](https://mediaarea.net/en/MediaInfo) and [MediaConch](https://mediaarea.net/MediaConch).

 Most digital container formats are comprised of elemental blocks; MediaTrace XML is intended as a document representation of that elemental structure to show the hierarchical relationship, size, labelling, and contents of each block.

-For digital container elements which contain binary data (such as the audiovisual payloard of a media file) MediaTrace XML will document the size but not contents of the payload; however; for elemnental contents such as text strings, short binary values, numbers, and dates MediaTrace will document those values.
+MediaTraceXML will document values of elemental contents such as text strings, short binary values, numbers, and dates.
+For container elements that contain binary data (such as the audiovisual payload of a media file, for example), MediaTrace will document only the size, and no the contents of the payload itself.

-MediaTrace XML is not intended to fully categorize and sumamrize the significant properties of a digital file but focuses on comprehensively documenting the file structure as a whole to the depth possible by MediaInfoLib's file parsers.
+MediaTrace XML is not intended to fully categorize and sumamrize the significant properties of a digital file, but instead focuses on comprehensively documenting the file structure as a whole, with consideration to the depth possible by MediaInfoLib's file parsers.

 ### Additional Resources